dav3860/vmbix/README.md

 You can also link additional templates to the created hosts by editing the corresponding host prototype in the VmBix vCenter template discovery rules.
 For example, if you use the wrapper script method, you can add a Zabbix agent monitoring template to your virtual machines.

-As these hosts are created using the host prototype mecanism in Zabbix, they will be almost read-only.
+As these hosts are created using the host prototype mechanism in Zabbix, they will be almost read-only.
 For example, you can't edit one host to link it to a specific template.
 This must be made at the host prototype level, which can be a limitation if your virtual machines are different.
 To overcome this limitation, you can disable the VM discovery rule in the VmBix vCenter template and create your virtual machines manually in Zabbix (I do it using the API and a script of my own).
-Then, link them to the VmBix VM template (preferably with the script method).
+Then, link them to the VmBix VM template (preferably with the loadable module method).
 You can then edit them as any other host.

 ## Querying VmBix in CLI
 You can query VmBix like a Zabbix agent using the zabbix_get tool :